-- 4.5 Overall Classification of the qualification (in original language) is shown on the transcript element of this supplement. - 4.6 The Academic Year 2019/20 was impacted by the Coronavirus (COVID-19) pandemic and the University of Leeds applied a no detriment policy to all students to determine the final classification for 2021/22.
+- 4.5 Overall Classification of the qualification (in original language) is shown on the transcript element of this supplement. - 4.6 The Academic Year 2019/20 was impacted by the Coronavirus (COVID-19) pandemic and the University of Leeds applied a no detriment policy to all students.
 The average for the 2019/20 academic year was derived from the modules for which a numeric mark was returned if students passed the credit requirements for the year.
 A classification algorithm of 0:1 (or equivalent) or the application of a prevailing classification average was applied if the outcome resulted in a higher classification than the normal calculation.
 The prevailing classification average was based on the combined weighted average of all results achieved in those years that would normally contribute to the degree classification, excluding results for assessments undertaken in the second Semester of the 2019-20 academic session.